GoogleChrome/web.dev/src/site/content/en/blog/build-for-webusb/index.md

 driver.
 For example, a USB webcam typically provides two interfaces, one implementing the USB video class (for the camera) and one implementing the USB audio class (for the microphone).
-The operating system does not load a single "webcam driver" but instead independent video and audio class drivers which take responsibility for the separate functions of the device.
+The operating system does not load a single "webcam driver" but instead loads independent video and audio class drivers which take responsibility for the separate functions of the device.
 This composition of interface classes provides for greater flexibility.

-## Introduction
+## API basics

 Many of the standard USB classes have corresponding web APIs.
-For example, a page can capture video from a video class device using [`getUserMedia()`] or receive input events from a human interface (HID) class device by listening for [KeyboardEvents] or [PointerEvents], or using the [Gamepad] or the [WebHID] API.
+For example, a page can capture video from a video class device using [`getUserMedia()`] or receive input events from a human interface (HID) class device by listening for [KeyboardEvents] or [PointerEvents], or by using the [Gamepad] or the [WebHID] API.
-Just as not all devices implement a standardized class definition not all devices implement features that correspond to existing web platform APIs.
+Just as not all devices implement a standardized class definition, not all devices implement features that correspond to existing web platform APIs.
 When this is the case the WebUSB API can fill that gap by providing a way for sites to claim a vendor-specific interface and implement support for it from directly